Knowing your ideal client personas can improve your brand’s sales, marketing, and more.

 How knowing your ideal client persona benefits your brand

-The more targeted you are in your marketing, the more likely your message is to resonate — and the more likely you are to grab their attention and interest.
+The more targeted you are in your marketing, the more likely your message is to resonate and the more likely you are to grab the right attention and interest.
 When you know more about your personas, you can better predict their pain points, goals, and what’s important to them.

 Knowing your ideal client persona helps personalize and humanize your target audience (rather than simply considering them a faceless mass of people).
 This not only helps your marketing, but it can benefit your sales, product, development, and other teams as well by helping them better understand the people your company is looking to reach.

-From there, you can begin to analyze the leads you currently have in your system.
-You can also conduct a research survey with clients and prospects.
-(To get the best results, it helps to mention that you’re not trying to sell them anything.
+You can also conduct a more formal research survey with clients and prospects.
+(To get the best results, it helps to mention that you’re trying to get to know them better so you can better serve their needs, which is true.
 You can also offer an incentive like the chance to win a gift card.)
 For particularly happy clients, you can even request a brief phone interview to get this information.

 When you’re gathering info, some good questions to ask include: